The Rise of the Citizen Developer and Its Impact on the Enterprise

 Ultimately, it should be clear that the sum total of these benefits far outweighs the concerns when your company provides the leadership, support and technical oversight for citizen developers to operate within IT-sanctioned space.

-If you want to harness the potential benefits of enabling citizen developers in your organization to design and build applications to automate workflow, you need the right platform, with a combination of ease-of use and power.
+Suppose you want to harness the potential benefits of enabling citizen developers in your organization to design and build applications to automate workflow.
+In that case, you need the right platform, with a combination of ease-of use and power.
 To learn about how Integrify provides this rare mix of robust features and a user-friendly interface for citizen developers of all kinds, schedule a demonstration.